PROFILE

 They were followed by representatives of the

-Dutch, the French, and the British East India
+Dutch, French, and British East India Companies.

-British presence on the Indian subcontinent was
+presence on the Indian subcontinent was centered

-centuries, the British gradually extended their
+the British gradually extended their commercial

-commercial contacts and administrative control
+contacts and administrative control beyond

-Crown replaced the East India Company, extending
+replaced the East India Company, extending

 British dominion from Bengal, which became a